Djokovic marches on as 'Big Three' era draws to a close

 The Serbian came within one win of a 21st Grand Slam title last week that would have moved him clear of a tie with Roger Federer and Rafa Nadal and also made him the only man in 52 years to claim all four major titles in the same year.

-Neither 40-year-old Federer nor Nadal, 35, were in New York because of injuries and if their careers have not quite reached an end, they are certainly well into the beginning of the end.
+Neither 40-year-old Federer or Nadal, 35, were in New York because of injuries and if their careers have not quite reached an end, they are certainly well into the beginning of the end.

 "As long as Roger and Rafa are still playing I think there's going to be a big motivation for Djokovic to keep going," the Venezuelan told Reuters.